alansmt/assets-hosting/README.md

 # assets-hosting
-for uploading images on CodePen
+to upload images on CodePen